TritonDataCenter/rfd/rfd/0071/README.md

 ### Authentication with Non-AEAD Ciphers

-If a non-AEAD cipher is used, we calculate a HMAC value and append it to the end of the binary blob uploaded to Manta.
-We send it this way in order to avoid having to add it has a HTTP header as part of a separate operation.
+If a non-AEAD cipher is used, we calculate a HMAC value of the IV and ciphertext and append it to the end of the binary blob (file) uploaded to Manta.
+We append to the end of the blob in order to avoid having to add it has a HTTP header as part of a separate operation.
+This allows us to do a PUT as a single operation.
+All HMACs are signed with the same secret key being used for encryption and are not salted.

+Essentially, generation of the HMAC is done in the following steps:

+1. Choose the HMAC algorithm and associated secret key.
+2. Update HMAC value with IV associated with ciphertext.
+3. Update HMAC value with ciphertext.
+4. Retrieve final HMAC value in binary and write it to the end of the binary blob after the ciphertext.

 ### Key Management